rlivingsus/misc/AllBooks.md

 - Kolker, Claudia: The Immigrant Advantage
 - Koontz, Dean: Strangers; Quicksilver; Mr. Murder
 - Kowal, Mary: The Calculating Stars
+- Krakauer, John: Into the Wild
 - Krishnamurti, Jiddu: The Book of Life
 - Kritzer, Naomi: Catfishing on CatNet
 - Kuang, RF: Babel
 - Kundera, Milan: the Unbearable Lightness of Being
 - Kunsken, Derek: THE QUANTUM EVOLUTION: 1) The Quantum Magician, 2) Quantum Garden, 3) Quantum War
+- Kurson, Robert: Shadow Divers
 - Kurzweil, Ray: The Singularity is Near: When Humans Transcend Biology
 - Laberge, Stephen: Exploring the World of Lucid Dreaming
 - Lallo, Joseph: The Book of Deacon (kindle)